nh3inh/NguyenHoaiLinh_JavaIntern/README.md

 # Nguyen Hoai Linh - CV

 Hello!
-I'm **Nguyen Hoai Linh**, an Information Technology student.
+I'm Nguyen Hoai Linh, an Information Technology student.
-I am currently seeking an internship or job opportunity as a **Java Intern** to gain hands-on experience, improve my skills, and contribute to real-world projects.
+I am currently seeking an internship or job opportunity as a Java Intern to gain hands-on experience, improve my skills, and contribute to real-world projects.

 ## Personal Information